 Depending on which of the programs you apply for, there are a different set of guidelines for each one.
 There are two known loan programs that are associated with the COVID-19, the Paycheck Protection Program dubbed “PPP”, and the Economic Injury Disaster Loan Program dubbed “EIDL”.
 Both have its benefits and both seem very aggressive when reviewing its guidelines.
 Please keep in mind that there is very little information available for these programs, when our management team reached out to the SBA help desk, they too were not able to answer all of the questions we had for them.
 So, we will only be able to list the information we’ve learned thus far.
 If you are in need of some emergency capital, the SBA claims their EIDL has the ability to release funds up to $10,000 in as little as three days!
 Not only that, but this is considered a grant that is not required to be paid back!
 Learn more here.(link to our own page I made for this program)

 SBA (7a) Paycheck Protection Program (PPP)

-This program will be available through June 30, 2020 but it’s very likely they will run out of funds before that date.
+This program will be available through June 30, 2020, but it’s very likely they will run out of funds before that date.
 We would recommend applying as soon as possible.
-The intent for this program is to help and motivate small businesses keep their employees on their payroll.
-This is available for small businesses with less than 500 employees (including sole proprietorships, independent contractors, and self-employed persons), private non-profit organizations or 501 (c) (19) veterans organizations affected by the coronavirus/COVID-19.
+The intent of this program is to help and motivate small businesses to keep their employees on their payroll.
+This is available for small businesses with less than 500 employees (including sole proprietorships, independent contractors, and self-employed persons), private non-profit organizations, or 501 (c) (19) veterans organizations affected by the coronavirus/COVID-19.
 There are other exceptions for companies who might have more than 500 employees, you would need to check the SBA’s website for more information.